krestfield/docs/certdog/creating_custom_extensions.md

 And choose **Save selected node as...** and save to a file

 Open this file using a HEX editor or similar that can convert binary data to an ASCII HEX string e.g. [Free Hex Editor Neo](https://www.hhdsoftware.com/free-hex-editor).
-In this tool you can simply select all, copy then paste the ASCII HEX text into a text editor
+In this tool you can simply select all and copy

-This data is you new extension's ASN.1 data and should be provided as the data element when adding a custom extension
+This data is your new extension's ASN.1 data and should be provided as the *Data* element when adding the custom extension